 The photograph on the right is that of the display of the Seven Marshland Townships near King's Lynn, dated c.
 1582.
-The original is in the British Library shelf reference Add.
-71126.
-A reproduction can be found in All Saints Church, Tilney All Saints along with an explanation to the right of the large map.
+The original is in the British Library shelf reference ADD 71126.
+A reproduction can be found in All Saints Church, Tilney All Saints along with an explanation.

-Old maps were shown in a west/east direction, so the 1582 map shows the River Ouse along the top and flowing from St. Germans in the west (left of map) towards King's Lynn in the east (far right of map).
-Tilney All Saints is situated below the huge bend of the river.
+Old maps were shown in a west/east alignment (as opposed to our normal north/south of today). so the 1582 maps shows the River Ouse along the top flowing from St Germans in the west (right of the map) towards King's Lynn in the east (far left of the maps).
+Tilney All Saints is situated below the huge bend in the river.